 Fig. 2 presents the SEM images of the diffusion bonding interface obtained at 1050 °C for 60 minutes upon pressures of 10, 15, and 20 MPa, respectively.
 The bonding interface is indicated by the black arrow in the figure.
 It can be observed that there are no remarkable microstructure differences or gradients in close proximity to the bonding interface.
 Due to the fact that this work involves the direct diffusion bonding of metal solid, there is an absence of a transition layer at the bonding interface.
 The bonding interface of joint obtained at 10 MPa is easily identifiable, implying that the joint has not yet achieved complete metallurgical bonding.
-As the bonding pressure intensifies, the interface gradually becomes blurry.
-When the bonding pressure is 15 MPa, some grains on both sides of the bonding interface grow reciprocally and traverse the bonding interface.
-The mutual growth and fusion of grains on both sides of the bonding interface into new grains represents a good development trend in bonding quality [14].
-The bonding pressure is further increased to 20 MPa, the bonding interface is difficult to distinguish, and the microstructure on either side of the bonding interface is fully continuous.
+As the bonding pressure is 15 MPa, some grains on both sides of the bonding interface grow reciprocally and traverse the bonding interface.
+The mutual growth and fusion of grains on both sides of the bonding interface is difficult to distinguish, and the microstructure on either side of the bonding interface is fully continuous.
 It can be concluded that increasing the bonding pressure from 10 to 20 MPa significantly enhances the quality of the diffusion bonded joint.